felicitia/HugoAcademicWebsite/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---
 I am a Ph.D. candidate in Computer Science at University of Southern California (**USC**).
 My primary research community is **Software Engineering**.
-I am lucky enough to be advised by [Nenad Medvidović](https://softarch.usc.edu/~neno/) throughout my Ph.D., which raised my interest in pursuing an academic career.
+I am lucky enough to be advised by Dr. [Nenad Medvidović](https://softarch.usc.edu/~neno/) throughout my Ph.D., which raised my interest in pursuing an academic career.
 I enjoy solving important and interesting problems with broad research interests (knowledge has no boundaries, right? :)).
-Prior to USC, I received my Bachelor’s degree in Software Engineering from Harbin Institute of Technology (**HIT**) in China, advised by Zhongjie Wang (王忠杰).
+Prior to USC, I received my Bachelor’s degree in Software Engineering from Harbin Institute of Technology (**HIT**) in China, advised by Dr. Zhongjie Wang (王忠杰).